Way to God - Should it be Karma, Bhakti or Jnana Marga for me?

 The clock analogy...

 The second analogy is very beautiful and powerful.
 It lays all doubts to rest and shows the harmony that exists between each of these ‘paths’.
-Swami told this on the 28th of March, 1968 in a discourse at Venkatagiri.
+Swami told this on the 03rd June 1990, during the Summer Course in Indian Culture and Spirituality.
 He has mentioned it on many other occasions as well.
 This is how Swami put it.

 So, all the three- action, devotion and knowledge are a must.
 One cannot move without the other and one loses meaning without the other!
 Swami further adds that because the second-hand and the minute-hand travel relatively fast, we are able to see their motion.
 The hour-hand travels slowly, we are not able to see its movement.
 But as long as we do good and get good feelings, we should know that we are progressing.